maziac/DeZog/documentation/Usage.md

 - Other than for sjasmplus ASSERTs are evaluated also in not assembled areas, e.g. in case the surrounding IF/ENDIF is not valid.
 - As a special form you can also define an ASSERT without any condition.
 This will act as a breakpoint that will always be hit when the program counter reaches the instruction.
 - ASSERT is not available in ZEsarUX.
+- (sjasmplus) If you use label names make sure to use the global name (i.e. full dot notation).

 ### LOGPOINT